How to Clean and Care for Your Cookware and Bakeware

 - Suggested cleaning tools: Dish Brush (Pro Tip: use the head of the brush to chip away any stubborn baked-on food) & Kitchen Appliance Cleaning Set

 Stainless Steel Cookware

 For stainless steel surfaces, try soaking your cookware in distilled white vinegar for about 10 minutes.
 This is great for removing proteins that are deposited from butter and oil.
 These stains can look brown, yellow, cloudy or even rainbow-colored.
-If you can’t remove the extra-stubborn stains, Todd suggests creating a solution of aluminum powder (available at most hardware stores) and hot water, and repeating the soak-and-scrub method.
-Look for a powder like Bartender’s Friend that contains oxalic acid, which is extremely useful in removing the most stubborn stains.
+If you can’t remove the extra-stubborn stains, try creating a solution of aluminum powder (available at most hardware stores) and hot water, and repeating the soak-and-scrub method.
+Look for a powder like Bar Keeper’s Friend that contains oxalic acid, which is extremely useful in removing the most stubborn stains.
 Stainless steel surfaces actually clean very easily if dealt with immediately after cooking.
 If you cannot get to cleaning your pans right after you’re done cooking, try to add hot water and a little soap immediately after cooking.

 - Stainless Steel Pro 8 Qt Covered Casserole

 - Stainless Steel Pro 10 Inch Open Frypan

 - Suggested cleaning tool: Soap Dispensing Dish Brush

 Cast iron pans might seem tricky (there are a lot of rules and opinions about seasoning!) but for any cleaning jobs we suggest using a brush with short, stiff bristles.
 It removes cooked on foods without damaging the surface.

 - Suggested cleaning tool: Cast Iron Pan Brush (Bonus: Use the scraper tip to get into corners and grooves).